EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Experiment Setup

 \section{Experiment Setup}

-\sys is implemented with Python 3.10 and PyTorch 2.1.0.
-We conducted all experiments on a Ubuntu 20.04 server equipped with 8 A100 GPUs (one experiment/GPU).

-\textbf{Datasets and Models.} We evaluate our method on three widely-used datasets: MS COCO~\cite{10.1007/978-3-319-10602-1_48}, which contains diverse natural images with detailed annotations; LAION~\cite{NEURIPS2022_a1859deb}, a large-scale dataset of image-text pairs; and Flickr~\cite{young2014image}, which consists of diverse images, including everyday life scenes, natural landscapes, animals, urban settings, and human activities.
+\textbf{Datasets.} We evaluate our method on four widely-used datasets: MS COCO~\cite{10.1007/978-3-319-10602-1_48}, which contains diverse natural images with detailed annotations; LAION~\cite{NEURIPS2022_a1859deb}, a large-scale dataset of image--text pairs; Flickr30k~\cite{young2014image}, which consists of diverse images including everyday life scenes, natural landscapes, animals, urban settings, and human activities; and DiffusionDB~\cite{wang2023diffusiondb}, a large-scale gallery of real user prompts and generated images from text-to-image diffusion models, covering a much broader range of prompt styles and visual content.
 For each dataset, we randomly sample 100 images for evaluation.
-We employ Stable Diffusion v1.5~\cite{Rombach_2022_CVPR} as our target generative model for prompt inversion experiments.